GSG 9: Missions

 GSG 9 operators rappel on a building of the German Bundeskriminalamt.

-Its first mission, "Operation Feuerzauber" (Operation "Magic Fire"), immediately established GSG 9's reputation as an elite unit.
-This mission took place in 1977 when Palestinian militants hijacked the Landshut, a Lufthansa plane traveling from Palma de Mallorca to Frankfurt.
-They demanded the release of imprisoned members of the German Red Army Faction in exchange for the passengers and crew.
-The aircraft was flown to several destinations throughout the Middle East.
-During this time, the Lufthansa captain Jürgen Schumann was murdered by the leader of the hijackers in Aden.
+Its first mission, "Operation Feuerzauber" ("Magic Fire"), immediately established GSG 9's reputation as an elite counter‑terrorism and hostage-rescue unit.
+The operation took place in 1977 after Palestinian militants hijacked Landshut, a Lufthansa aircraft travelling from Palma de Mallorca to Frankfurt.
+The hijackers demanded the release of imprisoned members of the Red Army Faction in exchange for the passengers and crew.
+The aircraft was flown to several destinations across the Middle East, during which the Lufthansa captain, Jürgen Schumann, was murdered by the leader of the hijackers in Aden.

-However, West German Chancellor Helmut Schmidt negotiated an agreement with Somali President Siad Barre, allowing the West German tactical unit GSG 9 to take control of the crisis and storm the plane.
-Special envoy Hans-Jürgen Wischnewski and GSG 9 commander Ulrich Wegener traveled to Mogadishu with approximately 60 GSG 9 commandos, organized into two units.
+However, West German Chancellor Helmut Schmidt negotiated an agreement with Somali President Siad Barre that allowed the West German tactical unit GSG 9 to take control of the crisis and storm the aircraft.
+Special envoy Hans-Jürgen Wischnewski and GSG 9 commander Ulrich Wegener travelled to Mogadishu with approximately 60 GSG 9 commandos, organised into two assault elements.

-Following a four-day odyssey, the hijackers directed the Boeing 737 to Mogadishu, Somalia, where they waited for the arrival of the Red Army Faction members after the German government had (falsely) signaled they would be released.
-On the night between October 17 and 18, Somali ranger units created a distraction while members of GSG 9 stormed the plane.
+After a four‑day odyssey, the hijackers directed the Boeing 737 to Mogadishu, Somalia, where they awaited the arrival of the Red Army Faction prisoners following a false signal from the German government that they would be released.
+On the night of 17–18 October, Somali ranger units created a diversion while GSG 9 operators stormed the aircraft.

-The operation lasted seven minutes and was successful, with all hostages rescued.
-Three hijackers were killed, and the fourth was critically wounded.
-Only one GSG 9 member and one flight attendant were slightly injured.
-The international counter-terrorism community applauded GSG 9 for their excellent and professional handling of the situation, as assaults on planes are considered to be one of the most difficult operations a hostage rescue force can attempt.
-To support the GSG 9 action, two accompanying British SAS advisers provided some newly developed flash bang grenades, but these were ultimately not used due to the fire risk inside the aircraft cabin.
+The assault lasted seven minutes and resulted in the successful rescue of all hostages.
+Three hijackers were killed and the fourth critically wounded.
+Only one GSG 9 operator and one flight attendant sustained minor injuries.
+The operation was widely praised within the international counter‑terrorism community, as aircraft assaults are regarded as among the most complex and hazardous forms of hostage‑rescue missions.